MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ~~~
 {: .language-python}

 If we want to test our function, we require a pdb file.
 The workshop materials downloaded during the setup include a set of pdb examples.
 These are found in `molssi_beter_practices/starting_material/data/pdb/`.
-We want to store these files in our molecool directory.
-Luckily, cookicutter created a folder designed specifically for that purpose.
+We want to store these files in our `molecool` directory.
+Luckily, `cookiecutter` created a folder designed specifically for that purpose.
 The folder is in `molecool/data/`.
 This folder can contain any data useful for testing of the basic functionality of our code.
-Be mindful given that this folder is also downloaded when installing our package, so do not include data whose size is significant.
+Be mindful that this folder is also downloaded when installing our package,
+so do not include data whose size is significant.

-Go ahead and copy the pdb files in a new folder `pdb` inside the data folder.
-With the files in our molecool folder, we can access the function when we execute it in the interactive Python interpreter.
-Test this by opening the interactive Python interpreter and typing the following
+Go ahead and copy the pdb files to a new folder `pdb` inside the data folder.
+With the files in our `molecool` folder,
+we can access the function when we execute it in the interactive Python interpreter.
+Test this by opening the interactive Python interpreter and typing the following.

 ~~~
 >>> import os